Ratchet7x5/software-article-database-app/README.md

 A simple MERN Stack app where users can add articles.

 # Current Functionality:
-* Submit Articles to MongoDB
+* Submit Articles to the Database
-* View All Articles (data retrieved from MongoDB)
+* View All Articles stored in the Database

-# To-do
+# To-do:
 * Allow users to:
 * edit articles
 * delete articles